Chapter IX: Budapest

 This presentation explains the strategy and zooms in on the way in which LIBER intends to implement Open Science.
 LIBER implements the strategy through various activities and projects.
 The work of the Steering Committees and the LIBER Working Groups will be explained, as well as the European projects in which LIBER participates.

-To help research libraries to further understand and implement Open Science, LIBER published an Open Science Roadmap in July 2018.
-This roadmap describes how and why research libraries should be pioneers and champions for Open Science, and gives concrete examples of how all libraries can actively contribute to the development of Open Science by raising awareness, provide training, opening up research collections to innovative research methods and developing supportive policies and infrastructures.
+To help research libraries further understand and implement Open Science, LIBER published an Open Science Roadmap in July 2018.
+This roadmap describes how and why research libraries should be pioneers and champions for Open Science and gives concrete examples of how all libraries can actively contribute to the development of Open Science by raising awareness, provide training, opening up research collections to innovative research methods and developing supportive policies and infrastructures.
 The Roadmap is not a static document and will be updated on the basis of input and feedback from work in practice from LIBER’s members.
 Libraries who want to do more with Open Science can rely on LIBER for support.

 Vanessa Proudman, SPARC Europe